worldwidecam/itimeline-backend/README.md

 ## Important Configuration Notes

+### Model Source of Truth (Runtime vs. DB Package)

+- Runtime models are currently defined in `app.py` (Flask-SQLAlchemy), while the separate `iTimeline-DB` repository provides parallel SQLAlchemy models and migration utilities.
+- Both sets of models must remain aligned for now.
+A future consolidation pass should make `iTimeline-DB` (or another shared layer) the single source of truth that the backend imports at runtime.

 ### CORS Configuration

 **DO NOT** mix multiple CORS implementations as it will cause duplicate headers and break the application.
 The project uses `flask-cors` with the following configuration in `app.py`: